paramraghavan/python-pytest/README.md

 with the [test module](tests/test_check_batchjob_status.py)
 - [Stubber, see client error](https://botocore.amazonaws.com/v1/documentation/api/latest/reference/stubber.html)

+### Cons with using botocore stub
+- They require a lot more prep.
+Creating stubs is time-consuming.
+- They’re fragile and fake.
+Responses are returned first in, first out - so if you call the  APIs in a different order than you added the responses, it will throw an error.
+- To make the stubs look somewhat realistic, you have to mock many fields that your code doesn’t care about and bloat your tests with fake responses.
+- They leak implementation details from the module being tested.
+For example, if a module switched from using s3.list_objects to s3.list_objects_v2, the test would fail because it depends on a specific API being called.
+This creates an unnecessary dependency on t he private API of the module, instead of testing the public API.

 ## Use Case 3
 It's like use case 1, except that the S3 needs a cross account bucket access and s3 metadata has cehcksum value which needs to read and stored into dynamo db

+## localstack
+A third option is localstack, which allows you to bring up an entire AWS cloud stack locally.

 ### Notes